XCSoar/XCSoar/XCSoarV4-README.txt

 - Daylight savings time fix
 - Use windows device time instead of GPS time in simulator
 - Adjustable font for long infoboxes (especially time)
-- make status message a singleton
-- enable cancelling a status message via an event
+- Write code to find airspace nearest to aircraft or some cursor --- currently the code we have only finds airspace enclosing a place.

+Changes from 4.5beta2 to 4.5
+- Added debounce timeout registry setting in settings->interface files
+- Added input menu timeout
+- Added new status message interface (thread-safe, single window, ability to repeat messages and acknowledge)
+- Fixed hard-coded screen coordinates in PolygonVisible function
+- Airspace warnings now use new message class

-Changes from 4.22 to 4.5
+Changes from 4.22 to 4.5beta2

 - Speed-to-fly climb mode bug fix
 - Thermal band mode fix